 Prahran estate renewal

 In 2010 the Australian Government funded the Victorian Government to construct 188 new homes on the corner of Malvern and Surrey Roads, South Yarra at a cost of $62 million.

-- Buildings and features to be retained
+- Which buildings and features should be retained

 A set of principles developed during early stages of the masterplanning process provides the framework for the Prahran renewal plan.

-Community and professional input into the renewal plan
+Professional input into the renewal plan

 The Victorian Department of Health & Human Services is developing the plan with a design team led by HASSELL architects, an international design practice with 14 studios in Australia, China, South East Asia and the United Kingdom.

 The key consultants for the renewal plans include Collie (town planners), Aurecon (environmentally sustainable design and services), WT Partnership (quantity surveyors), Cardno (traffic engineers), Capire (community engagement consultancy) and Public Place (social planners).

 The department is seeking input from other State Government departments and the City of Stonnington.
 The Office of the Victorian Government Architect provided advice on the plan as it was developed, primarily through its Victorian Design Review Panel.